hummat/sdfstudio/docs/sdfstudio-methods.md

 - `specular-exclude-geo-features` is recommended for scenes with uniform specular behavior (single material).
 It forces all color variation through the diffuse branch, preventing albedo from leaking into specular.
 - `use-roughness-gated-specular` provides a clean physical prior: rough surfaces should have less specular.
 This helps the network converge to sensible roughness values.
-- The roughness sparsity regularizer helps prevent the network from explaining all view-dependence via high roughness.
-Without it, the model may set roughness=1 everywhere (fully diffuse) and ignore the reflection encoding.
-- `use-appearance-embedding` adds a small per-image latent to the color network.
-On real-world captures with varying exposure / white balance / lighting (e.g. handheld smartphones), this usually helps because it lets the model absorb per-view photometric quirks without twisting geometry or BRDF parameters.
-On clean, studio-lit multi-view photo sets where you primarily care about geometry, you may prefer to disable it.
+See the Roughness Regularization section for which losses to combine with it.

 ### 3. Turn Up Existing Geometry Priors